ognen/drudge/README.md

 ## Approach

-The philosphy of **Drudge** is to provide a very thin layer over *glue* over normal Ruby constructs such as classes and methods that exposes them via a command line interface.
+The philosphy of **Drudge** is to provide a very thin layer over normal Ruby constructs such as classes and methods that exposes them via a command line interface.

 This layer interprets the command line instruction and invokes the identifed ruby method using a **very simple** resolution method.
 From then on, it's just normal Ruby!
-No special life-cycles etc.
+No special life-cycles, etc.

 Even though this layer is simple, it is built to produce excellent error messages on wrong command line input.

-Drudge is built for Ruby 2.0 with keyword arguments in mind.
+Drudge is built for Ruby 2 with keyword arguments in mind.

 ## Why not Thor?